 d.
-University Librarian
+Assistant Provost for University Libraries

-The University Librarian is appointed by the President of the University after consultation with the Provost and faculty members (see Sec.
+The Assistant Provost for University Libraries is appointed by the President of the University after consultation with the Provost and faculty members (see Sec.
 III.H.7) and is responsible to the Provost for the overall administration of every Library operated by the University except those of the School of Law and the Madrid campus.
-The procedures for the evaluation of the University Librarian are established by the Provost, following consultation with the faculty within his/her jurisdiction.
+The procedures for the evaluation of the Assistant Provost for University Libraries are established by the Provost, following consultation with the faculty within his/her jurisdiction.

-The University Librarian is responsible to the Provost for leadership, planning, and administration of the Libraries within his/her jurisdiction so as to fulfill the mission of the Libraries and of the University.
+The Assistant Provost for University Libraries is responsible to the Provost for leadership, planning, and administration of the Libraries within his/her jurisdiction so as to fulfill the mission of the Libraries and of the University.
 S/he also serves as coordinator, working with the other University Library directors, on matters of interest to all the Libraries.
-The powers and responsibilities of the University Librarian are identical to those of Deans in these areas: administrative decision-making; establishing policy; ensuring faculty qualifications of the Libraries are in compliance with both professional library standards and other standards that support accreditation of other University units; appointment of search committees; recommendations of initial and emeritus/a faculty appointments, promotion, leaves of absence, notices of intent not to renew appointments of Library faculty, and termination; preparation, administration, and communication of budgets; determination of faculty workloads; annual review of faculty; promotion of professional development; recommendation of merit salary increases and other compensation within the limits of available funds; recommendation of appointments and renewal of appointments of Library administrators and other administrative personnel; appropriate and productive use of building space; and representation of these Libraries for development, public relations, and alumni activities.
+The powers and responsibilities of the Assistant Provost for University Libraries are identical to those of Deans in these areas: administrative decision-making; establishing policy; ensuring faculty qualifications of the Libraries are in compliance with both professional library standards and other standards that support accreditation of other University units; appointment of search committees; recommendations of initial and emeritus/a faculty appointments, promotion, leaves of absence, notices of intent not to renew appointments of Library faculty, and termination; preparation, administration, and communication of budgets; determination of faculty workloads; annual review of faculty; promotion of professional development; recommendation of merit salary increases and other compensation within the limits of available funds; recommendation of appointments and renewal of appointments of Library administrators and other administrative personnel; appropriate and productive use of building space; and representation of these Libraries for development, public relations, and alumni activities.